-Colac Otwa 2015/16 Fin ny Shire aancial Report Notes to the Financial Report For the Year Ended 30 June 2016 Colac Otway , Budget comparison (co ) Income and Expenditur ) Explanation of material re (cont.)
-Variance Ref Item Explanation 1 Statutory fees and fines Statutory Fees and Charges increase by \$99,000 due to higher than expected planning activity (\$52,0 than expected infringement revenue (\$46,000).
-00) and higher 2 User fees User Fees and Charges decrease by \$532,000 due to transitioning of certain Aged care services to N Bluewater fitness revenue was less than budget (\$187,000) due to a delay in the opening of Bluewate expected revenue from the Great Ocean Road Visitor Information Centre (\$69,000) due to the affects er and less than 3 Grants - operating Operating Grants reduced by \$2.966m largely due to the early receipt of this years Victorian Grants 0 funding in June 2015.
-Commission 4 Contributions - monetary Additional contributions where received during the year adding to an additional \$396,000 of revenue, of these are L2P contribution of \$35,000, Victorian Adaptation Sustainability Project Phase 3 contribu \$264,000 contribution to Pascoe Stree Carpark, \$50,000 contribution to Cororooke Tennis courts and contribution to Bluewater warm water pool tion of \$11,000, 5 Reimbursements Reimbursements exceeded budget expectations by \$137,000, \$78,000 relates to additional Debt coll.
-Materials and Services below), \$38,000 receipted from the Southwest sustainability partnership in rel energy efficient lighting installed in 2015 and \$18,000 for a Bluewater trainee. , 6 Net gain/(loss) on disposal of property, infrastructure, plant and equipment Net gain on disposal exceeded the budgeted amount \$209,000 during this financial year, this is due to assets being closer to their end of useful life.
-With the assets having a smaller Written Down Value th council to generate more income from the sales and less loss on infrastructure disposals.
-7 Share of net profits/(losses) of associates and joint ventures Council did not budget for any movement in its equity investment in the Corangamite Regional Library Actual results show a \$32,701 increase in the investment for the year.
-Corporation.
+Variance Ref Item Explanation 1 Statutory fees and fines Statutory Fees and Charges increase by \$99,000 due to higher than expected planning activity (\$52,000) and higher than expected infringement revenue (\$46,000).
+2 User fees User Fees and Charges decrease by \$532,000 due to transitioning of certain Aged care services to NDIS (\$276,000), Bluewater fitness revenue was less than budget (\$187,000) due to a delay in the opening of Bluewater and less than expected revenue from the Great Ocean Road Visitor Information Centre (\$69,000) due to the affects of the bushfire.
+3 Grants - operating Operating Grants reduced by \$2.966m largely due to the early receipt of this years Victorian Grants Commission funding in June 2015.
+4 Contributions - monetary Additional contributions where received during the year adding to an additional \$396,000 of revenue, some examples of these are L2P contribution of \$35,000, Victorian Adaptation Sustainability Project Phase 3 contribution of \$11,000, \$264,000 contribution to Pascoe Street Carpark, \$50,000 contribution to Cororooke Tennis courts and \$14,000 contribution to Bluewater warm water pool.
+5 Reimbursements Reimbursements exceeded budget expectations by \$137,000, \$78,000 relates to additional Debt collection fees (See Materials and Services below), \$38,000 receipted from the Southwest sustainability partnership in relation to the energy efficient lighting installed in 2015 and \$18,000 for a Bluewater trainee.
+6 Net gain/(loss) on disposal of property, infrastructure, plant and equipment Net gain on disposal exceeded the budgeted amount \$209,000 during this financial year, this is due to the disposal of assets being closer to their end of useful life.
+With the assets having a smaller Written Down Value this has enabled council to generate more income from the sales and less loss on infrastructure disposals.
+7 Share of net profits/(losses) of associates and joint ventures Council did not budget for any movement in its equity investment in the Corangamite Regional Library Corporation.
+Actual results show a \$32,701 increase in the investment for the year.
 8 Other income Other Income has increased \$91,000 during the 2016 Financial year.
-There are many small moveme the majour movements are \$21,000 of Bad debt recoveries, \$3,000 of additional water usage reimbur \$13,000 of Legal Charges recouped, \$23,000 of additional interest income than exepcted and \$23,00 sundry income items not budgeted for. sements, 9 Materials and services & Other Expenses There was a total unfavourable variance from Budget of \$241,000 across Material and Services and Expenses.
-This relates to \$72,000 of Bushfire expenditure (i.e. specialist), \$71,000 of debt collection is covered by a favourable variance in Reimbursements - refer to item 5), \$70,000 of Solicitor fees an agency staff (which is covered by a favourable variance in Reimbursements - refer item 5 above). services (which 10 Bad and doubtful debts Council under budgeted for its provision for Doubtful Debts for the year by \$750.
+There are many small movements in this item, the major movements are \$21,000 of Bad debt recoveries, \$3,000 of additional water usage reimbursements, \$13,000 of Legal Charges recouped, \$23,000 of additional interest income than expected and \$23,000 of various sundry income items not budgeted for.
+9 Materials and services & Other Expenses There was a total unfavourable variance from Budget of \$241,000 across Material and Services and Other Expenses.
+This relates to \$72,000 of Bushfire expenditure (i.e. specialist), \$71,000 of debt collection services (which is covered by a favourable variance in Reimbursements - refer to item 5), \$70,000 of Solicitor fees and \$15,000 of agency staff (which is covered by a favourable variance in Reimbursements - refer item 5 above).
+10 Bad and doubtful debts Council under budgeted for its provision for Doubtful Debts for the year by \$750.